ShieldCI/docs/docs/README.md

 ## Deployment

-Documentation auto-deploys on push to `main` branch:
+Documentation auto-deploys on push to `master` branch:

 1. GitHub Actions builds the site
 2. Search index is updated (Algolia)